mit-oidc-client/mit-oidc-client/README.md

 **Note:** To access the chatroom, you must login with your MIT credentials through the MIT OpenID Connect service.

-As part of the OpenPubKey extension, We decided to implement a chatroom to display how PK Token can be use to verify that pieces of data come from a trusted user, which fundamentally is what authentication is about.
-In our case, these pieces of data is a text message and the trusted user is an identity holding an MIT crediential.
+In the authenticated chatroom, we demonstrate how PK Tokens can be use to verify whether data is coming from a trusted user or not, which fundamentally is what authentication is about.
+In our case, these pieces of data takes the form of a text message and the trusted user is an identity holding an MIT crediential.

-In the authenticated chatroom, a user may submit a message along with a signture of the message using their signing key.
-Any other user may verify any messages at any time using the respective public key.
-The verification may either accept (green check) or reject (red exclamation).
+Once logged in using an MIT crediential, the client may utilize methods from our `pktoken` module to generate a PK Token `opkService.getPKToken`, sign messages `opkService.generateOSM`, and verify messages `opkService.verifyOSM`.
+The user submits an OpenPubKey Signed Message (OSM) consisting of their message and a signture of their message using their PK Token.
+The authenticated chatroom is designed in a way to allow any users to verify any OSM at any time.
+All initial messages are unverified (grey check).
+To verify, click on the check and the verification may either accept (green check) or reject (red exclamation).

 ### Other possible OpenPubKey usage: